marchoeppner/nf-template/docs/developer.md

 This document is a brief overview of how to use this code base.
 Some understanding of Nextflow and how it implements DSL2 is assumed.

+## Editor

+I personally recommend [Microsoft Visual Studio Code](https://code.visualstudio.com/download) for working on nextflow pipelines.
+It's free and comes with a variety of free extensions to support your work.

+This template specifically is set up to work with the following VS extensions:

+- nextflow
+- prettier
+- groovy-lint
+- TODO highlight
+- Docker

 ## Basic concept

 This pipeline base is organized in the following way: